 All too often, smoke control maintenance is lumped in with fire alarms and security who will perform only a simple functionality test to determine if the system is fully functional.
 Unfortunately, this is not enough and if the worst was to happen, it could mean that your system is not compliant and operating as it should.

 A smoke test is no substitute for a proper service.
 If your current servicer is not conducting full motor resistance and load tests, checking battery charge rates and identifying cause and effect of any failures, then your system is not being tested robustly enough to ensure that it will be fully functional in the event of a real fire.

-Colt carries out thorough, notarised testing on all the systems we maintain and our engineers receive full technical training on all system types when they join our team.
+Colt carries out thorough, specialist testing on all the systems we maintain and our engineers receive full technical training on all system types when they join our team.
 This is refreshed regularly and supplemented whenever there are important developments or updates to the legal requirements.

 Do not risk finding out the hard way that your system has not been properly installed or maintained.

 Are your smoke control systems properly installed and maintained?